Pete Wylie: Early bands

-On 22 December 1978, a professional recording of the band performing at Eric's was made for a live EP, to be released on the club's own label, and to follow the Pink Military EP which had also been recorded there.
+On 22 December 1978, a professional recording of the band performing at Eric's (a gig which included Echo and the Bunnymen) was made for a live EP, to be released on the club's own label, and to follow the Pink Military EP which had also been recorded there.
 Crash Course disbanded in late January 1979 and the record wasn't pressed (the tape subsequently lost).
 Also in January 1979, the band had recorded three tracks at Liverpool's MVCU demo studios: "Someone Different" (with which The Glass Torpedoes had a minor hit in mid-1979), "The Tears of a Clown" (the Smokey Robinson song), and "Look Now".
 Shortly after the band's demise, the three MVCU demo tracks were broadcast, in their unmixed form, on BBC radio's Phil Ross programme.
 One of the last compositions to be rehearsed by Crash Course was the semi instrumental "Heart Surgery".
 A version of this later appeared on the Glass Torpedoes EP.

 Wah!

 Active from 1979, Wylie and company garnered critical acclaim throughout 1980 for the singles "Better Scream" and "Seven Minutes to Midnight" (both as Wah!
 Heat), the latter being single of the week in the NME, Sounds and Melody Maker during spring 1980, as well as the 1981 Warner Bros. album Nah = Poo! – The Art of Bluff (as Wah!).
 Their biggest hit single was "The Story of the Blues", which was released in late 1982; it reached number 3 in the UK Singles Chart.

-A follow-up single, "Hope (I Wish You'd Believe me)" was released in 1983, but found limited success.
+A follow-up single, "Hope (I Wish You'd Believe Me)" was released in 1983, but found limited success.
 Next, Wylie released an officially sanctioned "official bootleg" of new and old songs entitled The Maverick Years 1980–81 on his own label.
 Clad in a cover that alluded to the early 1970s "Trade Mark of Quality" bootlegs, the record appeared as a white label with a blank outer cover and a sheet attached with sleevenotes by music journalist Adam Sweeting.
 This release did not shore up Wylie's dwindling fortunes and Wah! were subsequently dropped by WEA.
-In 1984, the Mighty Wah! had a Top 20 hit with the song "Come Back" (as with "The Story of the Blues", the song was chosen by the BBC Radio 1 radio DJ John Peel, as his "single of the year").
+In 1984, the Mighty Wah! had a Top 20 hit with the song "Come Back" (as with "The Story of the Blues", the song was chosen by the BBC Radio 1 DJ John Peel as his "single of the year").

 The accompanying double album, recorded for Beggars' Banquet, was entitled A Word to the Wise Guy.
 It was critically acclaimed, but sold poorly and the band were again dropped.
 By 1986, having ditched his backing ensemble, Wylie had a solo hit with "Sinful!", which peaked at number 13 in the UK, ostensibly produced by Ian Ritchie, but with major input from Zeus B. Held.
 "Sinful!" became the title track of his 1987 solo album, which included the enigmatically titled "FourElevenFortyFour".